pesalerno/Chimanta-genomics/README.md

 #### 2.3.
 Map 454 reads to reference genome
+For longer reads, use bwasw command.
 Align 454 data to reference genome as such:

-	> bwa aln -t 4 referencegenome sequencesfile.gz >  outputname.bwa
+	> bwa bwasw -t 4 referencegenome 454seqs.txt > 454seqs.sam

 --> we are using four threads (CPUs) for faster processing